 The CIPR Specialist Diploma (Public Affairs) focuses on the process of policy formation and the wider corporate communications and the reputational context in which public affairs operates.
 It is focussed on professional practice and explores the concepts, theories and knowledge required to develop capabilities in research, planning, execution and evaluation of public affairs activities.
 An analytical perspective is applied to encourage candidates to take a reflective approach in examining their own experience alongside case studies of organisations and scenarios.

-A Virtual Programme is being offered from w/c 15th June, please get in touch for more info about daytime and evening sessions.
+A Virtual Programme is being offered from September, please get in touch for more info about daytime and evening sessions.

 Available in Newcastle, Carlisle and Glasgow.